Miftahul-adib/AIFication-4th-Place-Solution-BackpropSust/README.md

 # Transcribing Regional Bangladeshi Dialects: A Dual-Stage Sequential Fine-Tuning Approach

 ## 🎯 About This Project
 This repository contains our **4th place solution** for **শব্দতরী: Where Dialects Flow into Bangla**, a competition focused on automatic speech recognition for regional Bangladeshi dialects.
 Competing as **Team Backprop Sust**.
+The competiton was hosted by: **Department of ETE, Chittagong University of Engineering and Technology (CUET)** in November 2025

 ---